-California's extensive and varied biomass (plant or animal material used as fuel to produce electricity or heat) resources primarily come from forest biomass, agriculture residues, and municipal solid waste.
-Each has its place in CA's 2045 netzero GHG emissions economy.
+California's extensive and varied biomass (plant or animal material used as fuel to produce electricity or heat) resources primarily come from forest biomass, agriculture residues, and MSW.
+Each has its place in CA's 2045 net-zero GHG emissions economy.